 Besides tuition, some additional fees should be expected which will cover such costs as student workbooks (or textbooks), athletics, field trips, etc. The monthly bill also includes any miscellaneous fees charged to your account.
 Payment for miscellaneous fees are also due on the first day of each month.
 A partial list of miscellaneous charges could include, but are not limited to, lunch charges, Faith Zone fees, workbooks, consumable book fees, or small balances due on field trips.
-Optional fees such as athletic fees, tickets for dances, plays, etc. must be prepaid, but will be noted on your account for reference only.
+Optional fees such as athletic fees, tickets for dances, plays, etc. must be prepaid.
 Parents are responsible to purchase school supplies that supplement the academic curriculum.
 A list is on the website.
 Students should bring their school supplies to the classroom on Meet the Teacher Day.